The auditors are elected for a mandate period of one year.

-The 2019 Annual General Meeting re-elected the auditing firm Ernst & Young AB as auditor, for the period until the end of the next Annual General Meeting.
+The 2019 Annual General Meeting re-elected the auditing firm Ernst & Young AB as auditor.
 Authorised Public Accountant Staffan Landén is the auditor-in-charge.

-The auditor’s audit assignment includes a review of the annual report, the consolidated accounts, the corporate governance report and the sustainability reporting and the compliance with the guidelines for remuneration of senior executives.
+The auditor’s audit assignment includes a review of the annual report, the consolidated accounts, the corporate governance report, the sustainability reporting and the compliance with the guidelines for remuneration of senior executives.

 The Swedish state’s ownership policy states that the owner is responsible for the election of auditors and that the auditors are to be appointed by the Annual General Meeting.